 Different Seed Starting Tray Materials and Designs

-Most often seed starting trays are made of rigid plastic and are reusable, or are made of super thin recyclable plastic that is meant to be thrown away after using.
-Some are a combo of plastic drip tray with bio-degradable cells or peat pellets that can later be planted right into the garden.
+Most often, seed starting trays are made of rigid plastic and are reusable, or are made of super-thin, recyclable plastic that is meant to be thrown away after use.
+Some are a combo of a plastic drip tray with bio-degradable cells or peat pellets that can later be planted right into the garden.

-There are a wide range of designs to choose from, and it can be overwhelming, especially for new gardeners.
+There is a wide range of designs to choose from, and it can be overwhelming, especially for new gardeners.

 Seed Tray Sizes

-Most seed starter trays come in a 10" x 20" size, but differ in the amount of 'cells' or individual plants that can be planted in the tray.
+Most seed starter trays come in a 10" x 20" size, but differ in the number of 'cells' or individual plants that can be planted in the tray.

 If you see roots coming out of the cells or peat pellet inserts, it's time to transplant the seedlings into a larger container or into the garden.